Swahili 2a intermediate

 - Full Year

-The objective of the course is:
+The objective of the module is:

 - to achieve competence in speaking and listening at an Intermediate-High level,